TalentLayer-Labs/starter-kit/README.md

 - Set NEXT_PUBLIC_DELEGATE_ADDRESS: Address of your delegate
 - Add matic to NEXT_PUBLIC_DELEGATE_ADDRESS: To pay for transactions on behalf of your users
 - Set NEXT_PUBLIC_ACTIVATE_DELEGATE_MINT to true
+- If you wish to give the user the option to directly add your backend delegator to new users during onboarding set NEXT_PUBLIC_ADD_DELEGATE_MINT_ADDRESS to "true"

 To use this feature your Users will need to activate delegation by calling the following function on the TalentLayerId smart contract:
 ```solidity